-Plotter Preferences

-Curve Attrs: type, width, style...
-3) Save To Preference File graph, axis, and curve attributes.

-Click Here To Start

-Will allow you to modify defaults for the various plotter

-Will write the current plotter preferences to the preference

-file for future EnSight sessions.

-(see How To Set Plotter Preferences:)

-Query Preferences

-Auto Plot Queries

-Automatically plot a newly created query to a plotter.
+Plotter Preferences Plotter preferences Plotter preferences s butes e: sackground ne width Click here to start Will allow you to modify defaults for the various plotter graph, axis, and curve attributes.
+Save to preference file Will write the current plotter preferences to the preference file for future EnSight sessions. (see How To Set Plotter I Preferences:) Query Preferences Query preferences Auto plot queries Check for existing plottee To set query defaults(such as to 1) Click here to start In the query interaction are that was just made availabl parameters for any of the queronstraints, or visibility attraction Auto plot queries Automatically plot a newly created query to a plotter.
 The plot will go into a new or an existing plotter, depending on the state of the "Check for Existing Plotters" toggle.

-Check for Existing

-Plotters